malariagen/Sadat-GSoC/README.md

 ## Method

-By default, `download` takes the first 25,000 read pairs from each sequencing run, and `count-kmers` counts canonical 8-mers.
-A k-mer and its reverse complement are treated as the same feature, giving 32,896 features when `k=8`.
-Use `download --read-pairs` to change the sampling depth; for local FASTQ files, record the chosen value in the manifest. `count-kmers --k` accepts k-mer lengths from 4 to 8.
+By default, `download` takes the first 25,000 read pairs from each sequencing run, and `count-kmers` counts canonical 8-mers in these reads.
+A k-mer and its reverse complement are represented by the same feature, which gives 32,896 features when `k=8`.
+The number of read pairs can be changed with `download --read-pairs`; for FASTQ files supplied locally, this number is entered in the `read_pairs` column of `fastq_manifest.tsv`.
+For the k-mer length, `count-kmers --k` accepts values from 4 to 8.

-Before training, the pipeline converts the counts to counts per million, applies `log1p`, and normalizes each sample to unit L2 length.
-Training selects the value of `C` across four grouped development folds and fits a class-balanced multinomial logistic regression.
-For prediction, keep the read-pair count and k-mer vocabulary the same as in training.
+Before the classifier is fitted, the k-mer counts for each sample are converted to counts per million, transformed with `log1p`, and normalized to unit L2 length.
+For each candidate value of `C`, a class-balanced multinomial logistic regression is fitted on three of the grouped development folds and evaluated on the remaining fold, with each fold used once for validation.
+After `C` has been selected from these results, one classifier is fitted on all development samples.
+The same normalization is applied to a count matrix during prediction.

 ## Installation